pgrange/cloudMe/README.rst

 - groups will represent a kind of platform, a set of machines you use for a service.
 - types will be subgroups of servers that will group VMs by function.

-When nothing is specified, using vminstanciate, machines will be created in group "group" and of type "default".

 Using description file
 ----------------------

 If you want to automate the creation of a set of VMs, you can create description files.
-Each line matches a vminstantiate command line parameters.
-Those are separated by ":" and are in the following order :
+Each line matches a vmrun -m command line parameters.
+Fields are separated by ":" and are in the following order :

 - template name
 - number of clones